molpopgen/md2Canvas/README.md

   a "dummy" upload to Canvas.
 (Pretty fast to do.)
 You can also unzip the `QTI zip` file and inspect the images manually.
+* If you make images with commercial tools, **do not** store them in the same folder as your markdown files!
+  The reason is that the messy build outputs (see below) mean that you may end up with a clutter of `jpg` files that you made in `Illustrator` and `jpg` ouput from Python scripts, making an `rm -f *.jpg` cleanup step a bad idea.

 ## Python dependencies